 SW Tricorn Black

 Tricorn Black is a softer approach, picking up an ALMOST slightly blueish cast in comparison to Black (but don’t be mistaken, it’s still black).

 SW Iron Ore

 Iron Ore is a soft black for sure, especially compared to the above two colours.
 It leans towards a very vague green undertone and more rarely, a flash of slate blue (like SUPER minor).

 And of course…

-If you just aren’t feeling the more colourful end of things, you might find that white gives you all of the inspiration you need!
+If you aren’t feeling the more colourful end of things, you may find that white gives you all of the inspiration you need!

 BM White Dove

 White Dove is one of my faves.
-It’s a warm, soft white – not as creamy as some, but not a stark/clean white.
+It’s a warm, soft white – not as creamy as some, but not a stark, clean white either.